Guido Imbens

 Guido Wilhelmus Imbens (born 3 September 1963) is a Dutch-American economist whose research concerns econometrics and statistics.
 He holds the Applied Econometrics Professorship in Economics at the Stanford Graduate School of Business at Stanford University, where he has taught since 2012.

 In 2021, Imbens was awarded half of the Nobel Memorial Prize in Economic Sciences jointly with Joshua Angrist "for their methodological contributions to the analysis of causal relationships."
 Their work focused on natural experiments, which can offer empirical data in contexts where controlled experimentation may be expensive, time-consuming, or unethical.
 In 1994 Imbens and Angrist introduced the local average treatment effect (LATE) framework, an influential mathematical methodology for reliably inferring causation from natural experiments that accounted for and defined the limitations of such inferences.
-Imbens' work with Angrist, together with the work of co-recipient David Card, is credited with catalyzing the "credibility revolution" in empirical microeconomics.
+Imbens' work with Angrist, together with the work of Alan Krueger and co-recipient of the prize David Card is credited with catalysing the "credibility revolution" in empirical microeconomics.

 Early life and education

 Guido Wilhelmus Imbens was born on 3 September 1963 in Geldrop, the Netherlands.
 As a child, Imbens was an avid chess player.
 In a 2021 interview, Imbens connected his passion for econometrics to his childhood interest in the game.

 In high school Imbens was introduced to the work of Dutch economist Jan Tinbergen.
-Influenced by Tinbergen's work, Imbens chose to study economics at Erasmus University Rotterdam, where Tinbergen had taught and established a program in economics.
+Influenced by Tinbergen's work, Imbens chose to study econometrics at Erasmus University Rotterdam, where Tinbergen had taught and established a program in econometrics.
 Imbens graduated with a Candidate's degree in Econometrics from Erasmus University Rotterdam in 1983.
 He subsequently obtained an M.Sc. degree with distinction in Economics and Econometrics from the University of Hull in Kingston upon Hull, UK in 1986.